-The 12 top tips to ensure your playground is a success
+The 12 top tips to ensure your playground and the playground equipment you chose is a success

 Play areas should aim to compliment and enhance the natural environment.